Street-Meet/streetmeet/PRESS-RELEASE.md

 ## Customer Quote ##

   Verge22 really bridges the gap between social media and real life.
-The instant gratifation I receive from the internet has no found its way into reality.
+The instant gratifation I receive from the internet has now found its way into reality.

 ## Closing and Call to Action ##